buckldav/merit-learn/docs/golang/deploy2.md

 COPY .env.prod .env
 ```

-Deploy and see if it works.
+Deploy and see if it works!